Edit a report

 ## Group a run set programmatically

 Group runs in a run set programmatically with the [Workspace and Reports API](/models/ref/wandb_workspaces/reports).
+Grouping organizes related runs together in panels, which makes it easier to compare configurations and results.

-| Grouping Method | Description | Available keys |
+| Grouping method | Description | Available keys |

 | --------------- | ----------------------------- | ------------------------------------------------------------- |